Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Marlins have posted a mark of 4-2.
+- The Marlins have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- When it comes to the total, the Marlins and their opponents are 5-5-0 in their previous 10 games.
+- In their last 10 matchups with a total posted by sportsbooks, the Marlins and their foes are 5-5-0 when it comes to hitting the over.

-- The Marlins' previous 10 contests have not had a runline posted by oddsmakers.
-For three consecutive games, Miami and its opponent have finished above the over/under, with the average total set by oddsmakers being 8.5 runs.
+- The Marlins' previous 10 contests have not had a runline set by sportsbooks.

 Marlins Betting Records & Stats

-- The Marlins have won in 28, or 45.2%, of the 62 contests they have been named as odds-on underdogs this year.
+- The Marlins have been chosen as underdogs in 63 games this year and have walked away with the win 28 times (44.4%) in those games.

-- Miami has a record of 10-15, a 40% win rate, when it's set as an underdog of +120 or more by oddsmakers this season.
+- Miami has a record of 3-4 when it's set as an underdog of +155 or more by oddsmakers this season.

-- So far this season, Miami and its opponents have hit the over in 57 of its 122 games with a total.
+- Miami and its opponents have gone over the total this season in 57 of its 123 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!